tastatham/Mapbox/README.md

-# Mapbox
+# Mapbox World Cup

-A repository for creating interactive thematic maps (and other types) in Mapbox :)
+A repository containing my submission to the Mapbox World Cup